conjure-cp/conjure/docs/essence.rst

 Sequences are indexed by a contiguous list of increasing integers, beginning at 1.

-To explicitly specify a sequence, use a parenthesized list of values preceded by the keyword ``sequence``.
+To explicitly specify a sequence, use a list of values inside round brackets, preceded by the keyword ``sequence``.

 .. code-block:: essence